jish/pre-commit/README.md

 * before_all (Check your RSpec tests for the use of `before(:all)`)
 * coffeelint (Check your coffeescript files using the [coffeelint gem.](https://github.com/clutchski/coffeelint))

+## Default checks

+If no checks are configured, a default set of checks is run:

+    white_space, console_log, debugger, pry, tabs, jshint, migrations, merge_conflict, local

+## Configuring checks to run (git)

 To configure which checks you would like to run, simply set the `pre-commit.checks` git configuration setting.

+To add extra check to the list:

+    $ git config "pre-commit.checks_add" "[rubocop]"

+To remove checks from the default list:

+    $ git config "pre-commit.checks_remove" "[jshint, pry]"

-To enable `white_space` and `tab` checks:
+To enable `white_space` and `tab` checks only:

     # From your git repo
-    $ git config "pre-commit.checks" "white_space, tabs"

-To enable `white_space`, `console_log` and `debugger` checks:

-    # From your git repo
-    $ git config "pre-commit.checks" "white_space, console_log, debugger"
+    $ git config "pre-commit.checks" "[white_space, tabs]"

-Note: If no checks are configured, a default set of checks is run:

-    white_space, console_log, debugger, pry, tabs, jshint, migrations, merge_conflict, local

 You may also enable checks that will produce warnings if detected but NOT stop the commit:

     # From your git repo
-    $ git config "pre-commit.warnings" "jshint, ruby_symbol_hashrockets"
+    $ git config "pre-commit.warnings" "[jshint, ruby_symbol_hashrockets]"

 For the rubocop check, you can tell it what config file to use by setting a path relative to the repo:

     # From your git repo
     $ git config "pre-commit.rubocop.config" "config/rubocop.yml"

+Example to move `white_space` and `tabs` from checks to warnings run:

+    $ git config "pre-commit.checks_remove" "[white_space, tabs]"
+    $ git config "pre-commit.warnings_add"  "[white_space, tabs]"

+## Configuring checks to run (yaml)

+File `config/pre_commit.yml` is read when available, similarly to git configuration you can redefine `checks` and `warnings`:

+    ---
+    :checks_remove:
+      - :white_space
+      - :tabs
+    :warnings_add:
+      - :white_space
+      - :tabs

+## Adding extra check plugins

+You can add extra providers by creating gem with a new provider in `lib/plugins/pre_commit/checks/`, check this project directory for examples: [lib/plugins/pre_commit/checks](lib/plugins/pre_commit/checks).